Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

-In that document it would state the most basic but essential details about the project (here are just some examples):
+In that document, it would state the most basic but essential details about the project.
+Here are some examples:

-Don’t get me wrong people have tried to do this before.
-But they have always been involved in issuing the coins themselves and dealing with the question of whether the token is a security or not.
+People have tried to do this before.
+But they have always been involved in issuing the coins themselves, and dealing with the question of whether the token is a security or not.
 And that brings heavier risks for the Verification Agent which are not warranted.
 The role of the Agent is simply to be independent and verify facts or statements made not to issue coins.

 So up to here we have looked at accountability and how that can be addressed with ICOs.
-This is not to say that the above is legal/regulatory advice for someone who may want to set up that Verification Agent service.
-Of course a lot of detail and research is needed.
+This is not to say that the above is legal or regulatory advice for someone who may want to set up that Verification Agent service.
+Of course, a lot of detail and research is needed.
 This solution presented is merely there to give you – as an industry – food for thought.

 There will come a point where consumers get burnt with ICO tokens and that public policy will drive enforcement in this area.
-Remember also that fines will apply retrospectively to your activities.
+Also, remember that fines will apply retrospectively to your activities.
 ‘Disengorgement’ is a type of damages award that does not let you profit from an offence.
-It is not a question of if enforcement will happen it is a matter of when.
+It is not a question of if enforcement will happen, it is a matter of when.

 I would urge the industry to come together to consider a better and fairer way of doing ICOs.
 That the consumer and founders should be protected and the founders should be accountable.
 That surely is the minimum needed.

-In conclusion a DAO should think about governance from the start of its venture.
-In particular – the biggest area first – is in the area of initial financing through an ICO.
+In conclusion, a DAO should think about governance from the start of its venture.
+In particular, the largest area, is in the initial financing through an ICO.

 Note: the Verification Agent itself could well be a DAO or a Decentralised Autonomous Regulator (DAR).

-MAS in Singapore has started an open consultation process on establishing a new regulatory regime for payments.
+The Monetary Authority Singapore (MAS) has started an open consultation process on establishing a new regulatory regime for payments.
 The intention is to consolidate separate licensing regimes into one overall scheme.